 He had a daughter named Amatul Wahid Beghum

 She was the wife of Mirza Khursheed Ahmad.
 She passed away on 10th April 2017.
 She died at the age of 82.
 (See Friday Sermon of Mirza Masroor Ahmad, dated, 4-14-2017).
 She was also the maternal grand-daughter of Nawab Muhammad Ali Khan.
-She has been buried in Bahishti Maqbrah, Rabwah.
+She was been buried in Bahishti Maqbarah, Rabwah.

 List of children

-They had 6children total, 3 boys and 3 girls.
+They had their first child on March 13, 1911.
+They had 6 children total, 3 boys and 3 girls.

 ———————————————Granddaughter–Amatul Raoof (1935 to unknown)

 ———————————————Granddaughter—Amatul Qudoos (1940 to unknown)

 ———————————————Grandson–Mirza Maghfoor Ahmad (1947 to current)

 ——————————————–Grandson–Mirza Masroor Ahmad the current Khalifa(1950 to current)